Why aren't more moms running for office? One group is hoping to change that

 Grechen Shirley says she wants to use this political power to get mothers volunteering for local elections, to work with campaigns, and to advocate for family friendly policy change in Washington.
 To make that happen, the organization expanded this year to establish Vote Mama Lobby.

 This works as the advocacy arm of the Vote Mama Foundation.
 With its website and app, it aims to connect members to mobilize in local, state and federal races.
-The goal is to get 100,000 members to help elect Democrats and Vote Mama PAC-endorsed candidates in this year's midterms.
+The goal is to get 100,000 members to help elect Democrats and Vote Mama PAC-endorsed candidates by the 2024 election cycle.

 What holding them back?